 As of 31 December 2002, the syndicated loan facility was drawn down under a committed revolving facility of US \$ 200 million and an uncommitted tender panel facility of US \$ 200 million.
-The amount was fully repaid by September 2003 but remained available for the company thus US \$ 100 million were utilised by June 30, 2004 leaving a sum of unutilised credit of US \$ 100 million.
+The revolving facility was fully utilized as of September 30, 2004.